aiven/aiven-docs/docs/products/dragonfly/concepts/ha-dragonfly.md

     available.
 -   **Severe failures**: In case of severe hardware or software problems, such as losing an entire node, more drastic recovery measures are required.
-Aiven\'s monitoring infrastructure automatically detects a failing node when it reports problems with its self-diagnostics or stops communicating altogether.
+Aiven's monitoring infrastructure automatically detects a failing node when it reports problems with its self-diagnostics or stops communicating altogether.
 The monitoring infrastructure then schedules the creation of a new replacement node.

 :::note
-In case of database failover, your service\'s **Service URI** remains the same---only the IP address changes to point to the new primary node.
+In case of database failover, your service's **Service URI** remains the same---only the IP address changes to point to the new primary node.
 :::